-At Nuku Ora we want everyone to have a life-long involvement and sport and active recreation.
-Below are some fantastic organisations and people who help to ensure that for people with disabilities this can happen.
+We want everyone to have a life-long involvement and sport and active recreation.
+Below are some fantastic organisations and resources that help to ensure that for people with disabilities this can happen.

 dsport (previously known as Parafed Wellington) is a charity managed by a board of elected volunteers.

 "Our vision is for Wellington to be a diverse and inclusive region."

 dsport is underpinned by the principles of inspire, enable, achieve.

 They inspire disabled people to believe in themselves.
 To aspire to being involved in sport and active recreation.
 To dream.